We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 - The MSC pizza is incredible from a dedicated station with a proper pizza oven.
 Meat & veggie options with herbs and spices on hand to personalise.

 - Clearing & cleaning tables was slow at times.
 Staff struggled to keep up with the volume of guests and some seemed in need of a bit of training.
+I’ll pack antibac wipes next time!

 - There is cafe area on a lower deck- The Phoenician Plaza- with table service and a range of sweet and savoury snacks.
 My preferred option.

 I always found something to eat on the buffet, but I didn’t love it.
 Mr THL and our son eat more widely than me and rated it as ‘good enough’.
-On this cruise route there are plenty of shore days so it was easy to break up meal times.
+On this cruise route there are plenty of shore days so it was easy to break up meal options.

 Drinks onboard MSC Preziosa